Short assured tenants

 - tells you the landlord wants possession of the home

-- tells you that once the notice runs out the landlord still has to get a court order before you have to leave
+- tells you that once the notice runs out the landlord still has to get an eviction order from the Tribunal before you have to leave

 - includes information on where you can get advice